julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/2_git.md

 In writing, a mistake like this might just look silly, but in programming, it can mean your code doesn't run or generates the wrong answer.
+Even more critically,
+code often involves many files working together, and keeping track of the versions of multiple files at the same time is necessary.

 ## `git` is a program for "distributed version control"